Rajiur-Rahman-Raj/Rajiur-Rahman-Raj/README.md

 ###

-<p align="left">🎓  I've completed my B.Sc in Computer Science and Engineering.<br>💡  I'm passionate about Web Dev & like to explore new technologies and develop software solutions and quick hacks.<br>🌱  I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.<br>💬  Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.<br>✉️  You can knock me an email at rajiurrahmanraj2021@gmail.com!
-I'll try to respond as soon as I can.<br>🔭 I’m currently looking for new opportunities.
+<p align="left">🎓  I've completed my B.Sc in Computer Science and Engineering.<br>💡  I'm passionate about Web Dev & like to explore new technologies and develop software solutions and quick hacks.<br>🌱  I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.<br>💬  Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.<br>✉️  You can knock me an email at <a href="mailto:rajiurrahmanraj2021@gmail.com!">rajiurrahmanraj2021@gmail.com</a> I'll try to respond as soon as I can.<br>🔭 I’m currently looking for new opportunities.
 Available for Work.</p>

 ###